Hawaii: the statue for Kamehameha the Great at Kapa'au

 Maui: Inside the colorful Haleakala Crater

 Hawaii: when ocean meets redhot lava, the ocean always wins, but at the expense of much steam

-Hawaii: the Kilauea Caldera seen from the Hawaiian Volcano Observatory
+Hawaii: the then intact Kilauea Caldera as seen in 2001 from the Hawaiian Volcano Observatory

 Hawaii: inside the Nahuku orThurston Lava Tube